MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Publish-AzureRmVMDscConfiguration.md

 ```

 ### -StorageAccountName
-Specifies the azure_2 storage account name that is used to upload the configuration script to the container specified by the *ContainerName* parameter.
+Specifies the Azure storage account name that is used to upload the configuration script to the container specified by the *ContainerName* parameter.

 ```yaml
 Type: String